 - The once brightly coloured diapers become dull and appear yellowish

-How to choose the best washing detergent for cloth nappies in hard water
+How to choose the best detergent for cloth diapers in hard water

 The level of water hardness